A Brief Overview of Database

 SQL Data Definition Language :

-Some examples of the various DDL commands are
+Further please find some examples of the various DDL commands given below.

 This creates a database with the given name.